Marak/ayyo-wars/ReadMe.md

     npm run multiplayer

-This will start a webserver to host the game, as well as an authorative server, WebRTC server, and Websocket server.
-The authorative server runs the game headlessly and the browser clients will broadcast their controller inputs to the server.
+This will start a webserver to host the game, as well as an authoritative server, WebRTC server, and Websocket server.
+The authoritative server runs the game headlessly and the browser clients will broadcast their controller inputs to the server.
 In this mode, all game calculations run on the server and are broadcasted back to the client.

 You should then be able to open `http://localhost:3000/online` in your browser to connect new players.